Key Takeaways

 You can even choose to create a content brief or add content outlines if you already have an idea of what content the page is supposed to cover.

-A bit about the deadline.Small additions to already existing landing pages should be done as soon as possible as they will help you rank.
+A bit about the deadline: small additions to already existing landing pages should be done as soon as possible as they will help you rank.

-And lastly blog articles (if you have a blog) should be done regularly and continually.
-Depending on your resources anything from once per month to 2 per week is fine.
+And lastly, blog articles (if you have a blog) should be done regularly and continually.
+Depending on your resources, anything from once per month to 2 per week is fine.

 And how do you know how long the content should be?

 This depends purely on what type the content is.
-Usually it’s the more, the merrier, but it can be difficult to reach more than 200 words for a (let’s say) contact page that only has the address, phone number and email.
+Usually, it’s “the more, the merrier,” but it can be difficult to reach more than 200 words for a (let’s say) contact page that only has the address, phone number, and email.

-As a rule of thumb, ideally blog articles are between 800-1500 words.
+As a rule of thumb, ideally, blog articles are between 800-1500 words.
 Your landing pages describing products and services should follow the same rule with an absolute minimum of 300 words.

 Often, you need quite a lot more content on your category pages as well.
 Check your competitors’ pages and aim to have more content than the top 3 ranking websites.

-Technical strategy
+Technical SEO strategy 2026

 9. Technical SEO